sarahciston/codingcare/_drafts/interviews.md

 >what are the essential part essential components of code collective, what parts are important to you like, technically, socially, emotionally, collaboratively, artistically, politically, what makes it what makes it go vroom

-**I think the snacks are definitely a big jaw in the beginning.
+**I think the snacks are definitely a big draw in the beginning.
 They would still be now, except for covid.
 I think the the fact that we all like making each other feel like we're all an equal part of the community in terms of, we all have stuff to share, even if it's not like products that we're working on.
 We have like opinions about things, and we can offer opinions on each other's projects or answers to questions.**

 So I think that's really good and in in circumstances where it's like, I think something that I've noticed is like sometimes people who aren't as vocal or proactive in speaking up because I feel like so, sometimes where i'm like like, Other people will be like here's just like out of the blue like, "Here's a project that I'm working on, check it out, it's so cool."
 And then sort of my my instinct in a lot of situations is I won't necessarily speak, unless asked about it, which I try to be more proactive sometimes, but sometimes that is what I fall back on.